-Table 5-1 details the indicative timings of restoration and management tasks contained within this OHMP.
-These are indicative only and would be finalised within the detailed HMP and subject to review following ongoing monitoring.
+Table 5-1 details the indicative timings of restoration and management tasks contained within this combined OHMP.
+These are indicative only and would be finalised within the detailed combined HMP and subject to review following ongoing monitoring.

-Year 0 represents the year or years of implementation of the HMP, depending on the number of years assigned to initiate the activity.
+Year 0 represents the year or years of implementation of the HMP, depending on the number of years required to complete the initial works.
 Year 1 would be the first year following restoration.
 Implementation of the HMP would either begin during wind farm construction or within the year after the completion of construction.